Sylvia Pankhurst: War-time organiser and dissident

 The 28 July 1917 edition of her paper appeared under a new title Worker's Dreadnought—WSF members "realised that solidarity between men and women was essential if they were going to win their fight"— and with a new strap-line, "Socialism.
 Internationalism, Votes for All".
 It printed, three days in advance of The Times, Siegfried Sassoon's "wilful defiance of military authority": his statement that having become "a War of aggression and conquest", the conflict was being "deliberately prolonged by those who have the power to end it".
 It led to a police raid on the paper's offices.
 The issue of 6 October 1917 advocating a peace referendum among the troops, was destroyed and the type broken up.

 In May 1918, the WSF, in line with the paper, was renamed the Workers' Socialist Federation.
 Reflecting her growing belief, in the wake of the October Revolution in Russia, that only Soviets could form the "guiding and co-ordinating machinery" for a socialist transformation, Pankhurst refused an invitation to stand for the Sheffield Hallam constituency in the December 1918 "Coupon election".
-The WSF did go on to support other socialist candidates, but claimed to do so merely to "make propaganda ... for "the Soviet system [in which] those who make the laws are delegates chosen from amongst the workers themselves".
+The WSF did go on to support other socialist candidates, but claimed to do so merely to "make propaganda for the overthrow of Parliament. ...
+Under the Soviet system those who make the laws are delegates chosen from amongst the workers themselves."

 Revolutionary

 Left communist

-By March 1919, Pankhurst was insisting that the choice was clear: socialists had to build "an industrial republic on Soviet lines," and abandon the Parliamentary system.
+By March 1919, Pankhurst was insisting that the choice was clear: socialists had to build "an industrial republic on Soviet lines", and abandon the Parliamentary system.
 Lenin, who in his 1920 thesis Left-Wing Communism: An Infantile Disorder profiled the WSF, advised Pankhurst that, tactically, the blanket rejection of parliamentarianism is a "mistake".